-This course will focus on landmark clinical trials that have influenced the way medications are used in clinical practice.
-Students will learn to critically evaluate these trials and to identify consistencies or inconsistencies with the currently established therapeutic guidelines.
+This course will focus on developing the skills necessary to practice evidence-based medicine (EBM).
+This course will specifically review and assess foundational biostatistical knowledge as well as discuss landmark clinical trials that have influenced the way medications are used in clinical practice.
+Students will learn to critically evaluate various pieces of primary literature to identify consistencies or inconsistencies with the currently established therapeutic guidelines thereby gaining experience in the practice of evidence-based medicine.